speckdavid/shakey2016/Readme.md

 <br>

 ### 2.1 Optional: Start Shakey 2016 Modules by hand
-If you don't want to use byobu you can start all modules by hand as follows (use different tabs of your shell).
+If you don't want to use byobu, you can start all modules by hand as follows (use different tabs of your shell).
 ```sh
 $ roslaunch shakey_executable shakey_localize.launch pkg:=$(rospack find shakey_quickscenario)
 $ roslaunch shakey_2dnav shakey_2dnav.launch